Nera26/pokerhub/docs/runbooks/disaster-recovery.md

 and **RTO ≤ 30 min**.
 Failures trigger a PagerDuty alert to `pokerhub-eng`.

 ### Recent Drill Results
-- 2025-08-30: `drill.sh` and `restore-latest.sh` failed due to missing AWS credentials; RTO/RPO metrics were not captured.
-Configure credentials with `aws configure` before rerunning.
+- 2025-08-30: `drill.sh` failed locally because `aws` CLI was not available; RTO/RPO metrics were not captured.
+Install AWS CLI and configure credentials with `aws configure` before rerunning.

 ## Escalation
 - PagerDuty: pokerhub-eng